DecomPy/DecomPy/docs/source/Documentation/3_DesignDecisions/6_LLVMComparison/2_llvm-reward-function.rst

 Instruction level comparisons:
     The number of instructions, number of identical instructions and number of instructions of the same type are all easily obtained from the functions provided by the LLVM API.
-However, these might not provided the best information.
+However, these might not provide the best information.
 Two functions can have the same behavior and the same instructions but still be internally very different.
 Two functions can have the same number of addition operators, for example, but have all or most of them used in different parts of the functions for two different reasons.
 And we are not likely to have many precisely